pig8pig/imc-prosperity-3/README.md

 ## the competition 🏆

-IMC Prosperity 3 (2025) was an algorithmic trading competition that lasted over 5 rounds and 15 days, with over 12,000 teams participating globally.
-In the challenge, we were tasked with algorithmically trading various products - simulating various real world trading opportunities such as market making, statistical arbitrage, scalping, locational arbitrage etc. - with the goal of maximizing profits.
-All of it was very well gamified such that each team acted as a different island that traded products like Kelp, Squid Ink, Picnic Baskets (ETF) or Volcanic Rock Vouchers (Options) and the currency was seashells.
-It started off with only three products in the first round and progressively increased to 15 products for the last round.
-At the end of each round, our updated trading algorithm was evaluated against bot participants in the marketplace, whose behavior or pattern (in or between) prices we could try to predict and optimize for through historical data.
-The PNL from this independent evaluation would then be compared against all other teams.

-In addition to the main algorithmic trading focus, the competition also consisted of manual trading challenges in each round.
-Although, accounting for just a small fraction of total PNL, those challenges were fun as they incorporated optimization under uncertainty under aspects of game theory or other fun challenges such as news trading.
+IMC Prosperity 3 (2025) was a global algorithmic trading competition that ran over five rounds and fifteen days, with 12,000+ teams participating worldwide.
+The challenge tasked teams with designing trading algorithms to maximize profits across a variety of simulated products — replicating real-world opportunities such as market making, statistical arbitrage, scalping, and locational arbitrage etc.

+The competition was gamified: each team represented an "island" trading fictional products like Kelp, Squid Ink, Picnic Baskets (an ETF analog), and Volcanic Rock Vouchers (an options analog), using SeaShells as the in-game currency.
+It started with just three products in Round 1 and progressively expanded to 15 products by the final round.

+In each round, teams submitted an updated version of their trading algorithm, which was then independently evaluated against a marketplace of bot participants.
+Teams could study and optimize their algorithms by analyzing bot behaviors and interactions (e.g. predictable quoting or trading patterns) as well as statistical patterns in the price series themselves — both within a single product and across multiple related products (such as deviations between an ETF and its underlying constituents).The profit and loss (PnL) from this evaluation determined each team's standing relative to all others on the global leaderboard.

+In addition to algorithmic trading, each round featured a manual trading challenge.
+Although these accounted for only a small fraction of total PnL, they were a fun aspect of the competition, often involving optimization under uncertainty, game-theoretic decision-making, or news-based trading tasks.

-For documentation on the algorithmic trading environment, and more context about the competition, feel free to consult the Prosperity 3 Wiki.
-[LINK]
+For full documentation on the algorithmic trading environment and more competition context, please refer to the Prosperity 3 Wiki.

 ## Structure